trakio/mongo-lock/README.md

 end
 ```

-If Mongo::Lock#extend cannot be extended because it has already been released or it is owned by someone else it will return false.
+If Mongo::Lock#extend cannot be extended because it has already been released, it is owned by someone else or it was never acquired it will return false.

 ```ruby
 unless lock.extend_by 10